Hena234/Machine-Learning/README.md

 + $\tau$: the threshold on change in Cost function value from the previous to current iteration
 + $\lambda$: the learning rate for Gradient Descent

-The function should implement the Gradient Descent algorithm as discussed in class that initialises $$\beta with random values and then updates these values in each iteraction by moving in the the direction defined by the partial derivative of the cost function with respect to each of the coefficients.
+The function should implement the Gradient Descent algorithm as discussed in class that initialises $\beta$ with random values and then updates these values in each iteraction by moving in the the direction defined by the partial derivative of the cost function with respect to each of the coefficients.
 The function should use only one loop that ends after a number of iterations (k) or a threshold on the change in cost function value